noDRM/DeDRM_tools/README.md

 The provided plugins should work with both Calibre 5.x/6.x (Python 3), as well as Calibre 4.x and lower (Python 2).<br>
 If you encounter issues with the plugins in Calibre 4.x or lower, please open a bug report.

+The original repository of Apprentice Harper [is no longer maintained](https://github.com/apprenticeharper/DeDRM_tools#no-longer-maintained), so I've taken over, merged a bunch of open PRs, and added a ton more features and bugfixes.

 ## FAQ

 You are urged to read the [FAQ](https://github.com/noDRM/DeDRM_tools/blob/master/FAQs.md).